Nigorie: Plot

 Nigorie centers around Oriki, the most popular courtesan at the Kikunoi, a brothel in the red light district of an unspecified town, and a group of people connected to her, during the summer Obon festival.

-Through her conversations with other prostitutes, and Oriki's accounts in the presence of new customer Yūki Tomonosuke, the reader learns that a previous customer, Genshichi, a futon salesman of moderate affluence, was addicted to Oriki and spent all his money at the brothel.
-Now that Genshichi has been reduced to the hard labor of a construction worker, forced to move with his wife Ohatsu and his young son Takichi into a smaller flat in a run-down section of town, Oriki rejects seeing him despite his pleas.
+Through her conversations with other prostitutes and Oriki's accounts in the presence of new customer Yūki Tomonosuke, the reader learns that a previous customer, Genshichi, a futon salesman of moderate affluence, was addicted to Oriki and spent all his money at the brothel.
+Now that Genshichi has been reduced to the hard labor of a construction worker, forced to move with his wife, Ohatsu, and his young son Takichi into a smaller flat in a run-down section of town, Oriki rejects seeing him despite his pleas.

 Tomonosuke repeatedly questions Oriki during his visits.
 She reminisces about her poor upbringing, which she cites, together with her profession, as the reason for not wanting to marry, although she had contemplated the possibility.
 She recounts a childhood incident when she was seven years old, sent by her mother to buy rice for supper.
-On her way back, she slipped on the frozen ground, spilling the rice into the gutter, leaving the family starving for this day.
+On her way back, she slipped on the frozen ground, spilling the rice into the gutter, leaving the family starving for the day.

 Meanwhile, Ohatsu scolds Genshichi for his ongoing obsession with Oriki and the family's poverty, which she tries to mitigate by doing piecework.
 When Takichi comes home with a piece of cake, which he received as a gift from Oriki (whom he refers to as "the demon-lady" (Note: Oni-nēsan (鬼姉さん) in the original, lit. "demon girl".
 The translation cited here is Robert Lyons Danly's, while Hisako Tanaka uses the term "demon girl".
 See section "Translations".)), Ohatsu angrily throws it away.
-Genshichi, furious about her ongoing accusations and behaviour, demands that she leaves him.
+Genshichi, furious about her ongoing accusations and behaviour, demands that she leave him.
 Ohatsu begs him to let her stay, as she has no relatives she can return to, but finally leaves, taking their son with her.

 At the end of the festivities, the dead bodies of Oriki and Genshichi are found.
-While it seems obvious that Genshichi committed suicide by seppuku, the cause of Oriki's death stays unclear.
+While it seems obvious that Genshichi committed suicide by seppuku, the cause of Oriki's death remains unclear.
 The passersby speculate about her fate; while one assumes a shinjū (double love suicide), another one reasons that the wounds on Oriki's body make a murder after her attempted escape more plausible.
-It is left to the reader to determine the true circumstance of her death.
+It is left to the reader to determine the true circumstances of her death.